help-me-mom/ng-mocks/README.md

 }));
 ```

-An example of a spec with for a login form component.
+An example of a spec for a profile edit component.

 ```ts title="src/form.component.spec.ts"
 // Let's imagine that there is a ProfileComponent